holt/syringe/README.md

 Functions definitions in JavaScript are implicitly declarative; that is, you can see what arguments they expect by examining the signature and arity of their parameter definition.

-If arguments are meaningfully named (or event just familiar) we can look at something like this:
+If arguments are meaningfully named (or even just familiar, like `$`) we can look at something like this:

 ```javascript
 var identify = function (name, age) { // Do stuff... };
 ```
-... and get a sense of what is expected.
+... and get an immediate sense of what is expected.

-### So I can look at function and know what it expects.
+### So I can look at function and know what parameters it expects.
 So what?

 So the function still needs _something_ to pass those arguments at the point of invocation.
 Syringe is all about what - given what we know of a function's declarative nature - that _something_ might be.